-Comprehensive Land Use Element, Open Space, Conservation, and Parks Element, and Climate Change Amendments: Neither the Land Use Element nor the Open Space and Park Element have been comprehensively updated since 1991.
-Due to their age, these elements should be updated and amended to address:
+Comprehensive Land Use Element, Open Space + Conservation, and Parks + Recreation Element Update.
+The Land Use Element, Open Space + Conservation, and Parks + Recreation have not been comprehensively updated since 1990.
+Due to their age, these elements should be updated and amended to address the following community needs:

-Elderly and Homeless Housing and Services: With the worsening statewide and local housing crises and the increasing need for housing for the elderly and services and facilities for the homeless, the General Plan should be amended to establish better citywide policies and appropriate locations for senior housing and homeless services and shelters.
+Elderly and Homeless Housing and Services: With the worsening statewide and local housing crises and the increasing need for housing for the elderly and services and facilities for the homeless, the General Plan should be amended to establish better citywide policies and appropriate locations for senior housing, permanent supportive housing, and homeless services and shelters.